vulcanize/vulcanizedb/README.md

 - Note: requires Ganache chain setup and seeded with `flip-kick.js` and `frob.js` (in that order)

 ## Deploying
-1. you'll need to make sure you have ssh agent running and your ssh key added to it. instructions [here](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/#your-key-must-be-available-to-ssh-agent)
+1. you will need to make sure you have ssh agent running and your ssh key added to it. instructions [here](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/#your-key-must-be-available-to-ssh-agent)
 1. `go get -u github.com/pressly/sup/cmd/sup`
 1. `sup staging deploy`